Biden's Press Secretary Goes After Sanders, Buttigieg After NH Debate

 Biden came in fourth in the Iowa Caucus – after Buttigieg, Sanders, and Sen. Elizabeth Warren (D-MA).
 Sanders argued that the first four contests of Iowa, New Hampshire, Nevada, and South Carolina should be looked at as a “package.”
 The Biden campaign expects him to do well in South Carolina, and considers it his “firewall.”

 She acknowledged, however, that Biden “took a lump” in Iowa.
+She said the campaign has no plans to file for a recount of the Iowa Caucus.

-Symone Sanders said she has no plans to file for a recount of the Iowa Caucus.
-When asked if Biden ever planned to come to the spin room, she laughed,and said, “Maybe.
-We got a couple more debates to go.”
+When asked about the possibility of Biden finishing behind Buttigieg in New Hampshire, despite Buttigieg not being from the area, Sanders took a swipe at Buttigieg.

-When asked about Buttigieg’s surge in Iowa and New Hampshire, and what would happen if Biden comes in after Buttigieg in New Hampshire, Sanders said:
+“Look, I think this state is actually a state that also probably tracks pretty good for Pete Buttigieg given its demographic makeup,” she said.

 Kristina Wong

-Whatever happens here in New Hampshire, we are going on to Nevada.
-We are not giving up New Hampshire by any means…We do plan to vigorously compete here.
-But at the end of the day, I’d like to remind you all that the Democratic nominee since 1992 has been the person who’s been able to garner a substantial amount of votes from the African American community.
+That will not happen if some people attempt to curtail this nominating process, by people I mean the media, with Iowa and New Hampshire.

-She did not mention Bernie Sanders or Buttigieg directly, but said, “We have to put forth a nominee from this party that can go toe to toe with President Trump, who has the commander in chief experience that knows what he or she is talking about when it comes to policy, and I think Vice President Biden delivered all of that on the debate stage tonight.”
+“We have to put forth a nominee from this party that can go toe to toe with President Trump, who has the commander in chief experience that knows what he or she is talking about when it comes to policy, and I think Vice President Biden delivered all of that on the debate stage tonight,” she said.

 “I think voters are looking for someone who can stand toe to toe with Donald Trump and someone who knows what they’re doing.
 Someone who doesn’t need on the job training, and I think Joe Biden delivered on every single point where that is concerned,” she added.